Linet-001/alx-system_engineering-devops/0x14-mysql/README.md

+# Resources
+* <a href="https://www.digitalocean.com/community/tutorials/how-to-choose-a-redundancy-plan-to-ensure-high-availability#sql-replication">What is a primary-replica cluster</a>
+* <a href="https://www.digitalocean.com/community/tutorials/how-to-set-up-replication-in-mysql">MySQL primary replica setup<a/>
+* <a href="https://www.databasejournal.com/ms-sql/developing-a-sql-server-backup-strategy/">Build a robust database backup strategy</a>

 Mysql
 This project involved learning how to configure database servers in a primary-replica model.
 I configured the two servers provided to me by Holberton School in a MySQL primary-replica setup with a dummy database, and wrote a Bash script to automate generation of database backups.